-- the policies and procedures adopted by the Board of Directors are implemented and followed by all staff. - all pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online, sex and relationship education and extra-familial risks including exploitation. - sufficient resources and time are allocated to enable the DSL and the deputy to carry out their roles effectively, including the attendance at initial and review child protection conferences, core group and other necessary meetings. - all staff and volunteers feel able to raise concerns about poor or unsafe practice regarding children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with the agreed Whistleblowing procedures. - they complete Safer Recruitment training as soon as is practicable upon appointment and will subsequently maintain this training. - the procedure for managing allegations against staff is known to all staff and displayed clearly around the school. - operate the procedure for managing allegations effectively and refer relevant concerns to the Wiltshire Designated Officer For Allegations (DOFA).
+- The policies and procedures adopted by the Board of Directors are implemented and followed by all staff. - All pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online, sex and relationship education and extra-familial risks including exploitation. - Sufficient resources and time are allocated to enable the DSL and the deputy to carry out their roles effectively, including the attendance at initial and review child protection conferences, core group and other necessary meetings. - All staff and volunteers feel able to raise concerns about poor or unsafe practice regarding children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with the agreed Whistleblowing procedures.

-- anyone who has harmed or may pose a risk to a child is referred to the DBS and any other relevant professional body, in line with guidance from KCSiE 2023. - a senior manager is appointed to deal with allegations against staff in the absence of the Headteacher. - they undertake regular monitoring and quality assurance of the work of the DSL/DDSL.
+- They complete Safer Recruitment training as soon as is practicable upon appointment and will subsequently maintain this training. - The procedure for managing allegations against staff is known to all staff and displayed clearly around the school. - Operate the procedure for managing allegations effectively and refer relevant concerns to the Wiltshire Local Authority Designated Officer (LADO). - Anyone who has harmed or may pose a risk to a child is referred to the DBS and any other relevant professional body, in line with guidance from KCSiE 2024. - A senior manager is appointed to deal with allegations against staff in the absence of the Headteacher. - They undertake regular monitoring and quality assurance of the work of the DSL/DDSL.